Equal Rights Party (Canada)

 The Equal Rights Party was a Canadian political party that ran candidates in elections in Ontario in 1890 and 1891.

 It ran a joint Liberal-Equal Rights candidate in the 1890 Ontario general election.

 The party nominated two candidates in the 5 March 1891 federal election.

-Samuel Grandy, running in Durham East riding in Ontario, won 1,685 of the 3,431 votes cast (49.11% of the popular votes), losing narrowly to Conservative Party candidate Thomas Dixon Craig, who collected 1,746 votes.
+While running in Durham East riding in Ontario, Samuel Grandy won 1,685 of the 3,431 votes cast (49.11% of the popular votes), losing narrowly to Conservative Party candidate Thomas Dixon Craig, who collected 1,746 votes.

 The other Equal Rights Party candidate, W.H.
-Lewis, was less successful, collecting only 770 of the 9,450 votes cast (8.15% of the popular vote) in the City of Ottawa riding, which was a two-member constituency.
+Lewis, was less successful, collecting only 770 of the 9,450 votes cast (8.15% of the popular vote) in the City of Ottawa riding, a two-member constituency.

 The Equal Rights party may have been associated with Dalton McCarthy, leader of the McCarthyites, a group of 10 candidates who ran in the 1896 election.